SEO matters even before your website goes live.

 Register in directories.

-Add your business to generalized websites like Google+, Bing Places, and Yelp.
+Add your business to generalized websites like Bing Places and Yelp.
 Next, register with highly influential directories in your industry.
 Registering your website will establish its credibility before going live.
 It might even give you some flexibility if you’re still short on content once you do get your website running.

 Promote your website through other websites.